DevExpress/devextreme-demos/JSDemos/Demos/Resizable/Overview/description.md

-The Resizable enables you to resize its content.
-In this demo you can drag [handles](/Documentation/ApiReference/UI_Components/dxResizable/Configuration/#handles) to resize the DataGrid.
+If you want to enable live resize operations for a UI element, wrap that elements into a Resizable widget.
+In this demo, you can resize the DataGrid.
+Try to drag the [handles](/Documentation/ApiReference/UI_Components/dxResizable/Configuration/#handles) on the grid's edges.

-Configure the following properties to specify the boundaries to which you can drag the handles:
+Configure the following properties to specify resize operation constraints:

 - [minWidth](/Documentation/ApiReference/UI_Components/dxResizable/Configuration/#minWidth)
 The lower width boundary.